-My research focuses on how variation in institutions — such as property rights regimes — and cultural norms — such as mistrust — affect development and development policy in Central America and Central Africa.
+I am an economist interested in development economics, political economy, and economic history.
+My research focuses on how institutions and cultural norms affect development policy in Central America and Central Africa.

 I am from San José, Costa Rica.
-I graduated from Stanford University with a B.A. in Economics in 2010 and with a M.S. in Statistics in 2011.
+I received my Ph.D. in economics from Harvard University in 2018.
+I graduated from Stanford University with a B.A. in Economics in 2010 and with an M.S. in Statistics in 2011.

 Here is my CV.